cliffhall/in-app-pro-shop/docs/README.md

 A small percentage (3%) of each sale goes to the Franchise Owner (the contract deployer), and the rest is immediately available for withdrawal by the Shop Owner.
+Anyone can create a Shop, and so the system demonstrates an Ethereum-based franchise revenue model.

 Prices are set in a stable fiat currency (USD, EUR, or GBP) so that sudden swings in ETH price don't make items to expensive or cheap,